 The PGY1 Pharmacy Residency at CMC is an ASHP-accredited twelve-month postgraduate training experience designed to provide residents with the skills and knowledge required to become competent pharmacy practitioners.

-Estimated start date: Last week of June
+Estimated start date: mid-late June

 Estimated stipend: $40,000

 - Pediatric cardiovascular intensive care